joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 <script src="https://gist.github.com/joshcanhelp/bee9bff4d4bacad90e91b0f0188ca7f4.js"></script>

-You should now be able to select **Deloy** and add the Action to the Login flow according to the steps in the documentation linked above.
+You should now be able to select **Deploy** and add the Action to the Login flow according to the steps in the documentation linked above.

 Walking through the code we just deployed: